AmyCh4n/Population-vs-Retail/README.md

 # pop_vs_retail

-This code wrangles raw data to produce analysis for the relationship between population (number of people) and retail floorspace.
+This code wrangles raw data to produce analysis for the relationship between population (number of people) and retail floorspace at borough and LSOA levels.

 References for datasets:
 London Datastore.
 (2014) Statistical GIS Boundary Files for London.
 Available at: https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london